harness/developer-hub/release-notes/feature-flags.md

 Released .NET SDK 1.2.1

-- Only first prereq was previously processed, now all prereqs will be correctly used (FFM-7871)
+- Previously, only the first prerequisite was processed.
+Now, all prerequisites are used correctly.
+(FFM-7871)
-- Rules operator 'equal_sensitive' not working correctly in all cases, standardized functinality with other SDKs (FFM-9219)
+- The rules operator 'equal_sensitive' did not work correctly in all cases.
+This functionality has been standardized with other SDKs.
+(FFM-9219)
-- SDK should enforce minimum poll interval but previously did not, corrected this so poll interval is now enforced(FFM-9220)
+- Previously, the SDK did not enforce a minimum poll interval.
+This issue has been corrected so a poll interval is now enforced.
+(FFM-9220)
-- Fix version/account/env meta data reported in headers for metrics processing (FFM-9207)
+- Fixed the version/account/env metadata reported in headers for metrics processing.
+(FFM-9207)
-- Update to latest OpenAPI spec + improve handling of null items defined as optional (FFM-9221)
+- Update to latest OpenAPI spec to improve handling of null items defined as optional.
+(FFM-9221)
-- Support Microsoft.Extensions.Logging (FFM-939)
+- Support Microsoft.Extensions.Logging.
+(FFM-939)
-- TLS support custom CAs (FFM-7007)
+- TLS support for custom CAss (FFM-7007)
-- CVE: Update wiremock to latest version 1.5.36 (FFM-9472)
+- CVE: Update wiremock to latest version 1.5.36.
+(FFM-9472)
-- CVE: Update Newtonsoft.Json to version 13.0.3 (FFM-9473)
+- CVE: Update Newtonsoft.Json to version 13.0.3.
+(FFM-9473)
-- CVE: Update NuGet.Frameworks to version 6.5.1 (FFM-9474)
+- CVE: Update NuGet.Frameworks to version 6.5.1.
+(FFM-9474)

 ## Previous releases